stevesaliman/gradle-properties-plugin/README.md

 tokens is a map of name-value pairs that can be used when doing a filtered file copy.
 There will be token for each property defined in the given properties file.
-The name of each token will be the name of the property from the properties file, after converting the camel case property name to dot notation.
-In our example, the "applicationLogDir=/opt/tomcat/logs" entry in the property file will create a token named "application.log.dir" with the value of /opt/tomcat/logs
+The name of each token will be the name of the property from the properties file.
+The plugin will also create a filter with the property name in dot notation to allow re-use of file templates created for Ant builds.
+In our example, the "applicationLogDir=/opt/tomcat/logs" entry in the property file will create 2 tokens.
+One will be named "applicationLogDir", and the other will be named "application.log.dir".
+They will both have a value of /opt/tomcat/logs

 Finally, the properties plugin adds some property closures to every task in the